jp2321/dl4cv_dev/slides/chapter6_01_ObjectDetection.md

 Source: Rosenbrock, 2016

 Note: For the described methods, the IoU concept is used to denoise the predictions.
 IoU stands for intersection over union, where for all the derived object predictions, the area of overlap is divided by the area of union.
 Most of the time, a fixed threshold, for example, 0.5, is applied, discarding all the predicted bounding boxes and detection above the threshold.
 This deletes multiple detections of the same object (Rosenbrock, 2016, Vasilev, 2019).
 This is also often known as non-max suppression.
-In the image in the slides, one bounding box is the prediction, the other box is the ground truth.
+In the image in the slide, one blue bounding box is the prediction, the other blue box is the ground truth.

 IoU is not only used for the non-max suppression in the prediction but can also be used as a performance measure for the bounding box regression.
 It is extremely difficult to predict the bounding box and interpret the performance as a regression problem.
 The IoU states, how well the predicted bounding box overlaps with the ground truth labeled bounding box and thus combines the performance for the bounding box in one number (Ganesh, 2019).